vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/15_THE_DEMONS/2_The_Enemies_of_Man.md

 241

-Still more interesting is the treatment of a child which has a barking cough; 1 the demon within him is exorcized to let loose the child, being addressed as Kürkura, good Kürkura, and doggy; he is assured that Sarama is his mother, Sisara his father, and the brindled dogs of Yama his brothers: the idea of the demon cough in dog form is perfectly clear: its name is also given as Kumāra.
+Still more interesting is the treatment of a child which has a barking cough; 1 the demon within him is exorcized to let loose the child, being addressed as Kūrkura, good Kūrkura, and doggy; he is assured that Sarama is his mother, Sisara his father, and the brindled dogs of Yama his brothers: the idea of the demon cough in dog form is perfectly clear: its name is also given as Kumāra.
 When the man performs the Vaiśvadeva offerings of the domestic ritual, his wife outside the house offers food 2 to the man, to the woman, to every age, to the white one with black teeth, the lord of bad women, to those who allure her children, whether in the wood or the forest.
 On the day of the final bath the pupil banishes from him all the evil forms of Agni, ten in number, which he enumerates.
 Demons figure among those to whom he is given in charge by the teacher on his reception.
-In the ritual we find in the Taittiriya Aranyaka a list of hideous forms to be driven away from the offering, Viśîrṣņi, Grdhraśirṣṇī, and so on.
+In the ritual we find in the Taittiriya Aranyaka a list of hideous forms to be driven away from the offering, Viśîrṣṇi, Grdhraśirṣṇī, and so on.
 The sacrifice is full of all sorts of magic devices to repel the evil spirits, who, on the one hand, are allowed to have offerings of the blood, though only with inaudible words of offering lest the speech of the speaker should become the voice of a Rakṣas," but on the other hand are kept off by the use of the enclosing sticks, by the free employment of fire, by the drawing of magic circles, and by the sound of the pressing stones.7 The great gods of the Vedic period are not reduced to demons, nor do they approximate to them: it is true that their names are invoked in very trivial occasions such as that of Indra in an idiotic spell to induce a slave not to run away from his master, or to secure connexion, but that merely denotes that the gods were familiar enough to their votaries not to despise aiding them in all their actions.
 Hillebrandt 1o indeed sees in some passages the tendency to reduce Rudra to the rank of little more than a demon, but, while Rudra is a terrible god and is in some ways akin to the demons, the evidence adduced by Hillebrandt is not altogether in point.
 Rudra is to be addressed when a man is on a path, at cross-roads, crossing a river, at a mountain, a forest, a burial- ground and a stable, but the fact that he is so to be invoked is expressly explained by his omnipresence,11 and we have here not so much a primitive idea as the extension to every sphere of activity of the great god Rudra, the sign of an advanced theistic view of the god rather than a degradation of his nature.
 More kinship to legends of demons is to be seen in such a legend as that of Indra becoming a horse's tail; 12 the gods are able to change form at

 PGS. i.
 16. 24.